wgroeneveld/brainbaking/content/post/productivity-tools-multiplatform.md

 **OSX**: CMD+Space is all you need.
 There are tools that enhance the experience but I find them unneeded since El Capitan.

 **Ubuntu**: Unity's "dash" thing does almost what I want: it searches in possible software and files and it's (a bit) customizable.
 The only problem is mapping it to CMD (or CTRL)+Space.
+This can be done in the Keyboard shortcut settings, but after choosing CTRL+Space I had to revert to Super+Space: the latter key combination has already been heavily used to autocomplete statements in IDEs!

+#### Same ALT+TAB behavior

-I had to install the **CompizConfig Settings Manager** and go to Desktop -> Ubuntu Unity Plugin -> Launcher to fiddle with the available key options.
+Linux' virtual desktops makes for a very configurable environment but that also means ALT+TAB might or might not include windows in the current active desktop.
+I simply like to "have them all" in there, meaning I again had to modify some settings.
+I had to install the **CompizConfig Settings Manager** and go to Desktop -> Ubuntu Unity Plugin -> Launcher to fiddle with the available key options in subtab _"switcher"_.

 ### Multitouch